Jeff Bezos' rocket company to begin suborbital test flights this year

-CAPE CANAVERAL, Fla.
-(Reuters) - A space company owned by Amazon.com founder Jeff Bezos has finished work on a rocket engine for a suborbital spaceship and expects to begin flight tests this year, Blue Origin officials said on Tuesday.
+CAPE CANAVERAL, Fla., April 7 (Reuters) - A space company owned by Amazon.com founder Jeff Bezos has finished work on a rocket engine for a suborbital spaceship and expects to begin flight tests this year, Blue Origin officials said on Tuesday.

 The so-called New Shepard spaceship is designed to fly three people and/or a mix of passengers and payloads to altitudes about 62 miles (100 km) above Earth.
 It will launch from Blue Origin’s west Texas facility near Van Horn, Texas, southeast of El Paso.